azavea/raster-vision/docs/experiments.rst

 Augmentors
 ^^^^^^^^^^

 Data augmentation is a technique used to increase the effective size of a training dataset.
 It consists of transforming the images (and labels) using random shifts in position, rotation, zoom level, and color distribution.
-Each backend has its own ways of doing data augmentation inherited from its underlying third-party library, but some additional forms of data augmentation are implemented within Raster Vision as Augmentors.
+Each backend has its own ways of doing data augmentation inherited from its underlying third-party library, but some additional forms of data augmentation are implemented within Raster Vision as ``Augmentors``.
-For instance, there is a NodataAugmentor which adds blocks of NODATA values to images to learn to avoid making spurious predictions over NODATA regions.
+For instance, there is a ``NodataAugmentor`` which adds blocks of NODATA values to images to learn to avoid making spurious predictions over NODATA regions.

 .. seealso:: The :ref:`augmentor api reference` API Reference docs have more information about the
              Augmentors available.